FAQ

 • Should parents stay during the lesson or should we drop off and pick up?

 • Parents are welcome to stay as long as they're not a distraction to the student.
 I find that students do the best when given some space from their parents, but I also understand the comfort level of staying with their child.
 Many of my parents drop off, so I always advise that they check in with me every now and then.
-My door is always unlocked during lessons and parents are welcome to come and go while I'm working with their child.
+My door is always open during lessons and parents are welcome to come and go while I'm working with their child.

 • What if I need to miss a lesson?

 • Let me know by calling or texting me at (913) 717-8499.
-24-hour notice is required with the exception of sudden illness or emergency.
-Check out my studio policies here for my cancellation policy.

 • What if we need to change our lesson day/time?